The Singleton

 ---

 He walked through corridors he had never seen.
-The executive floor carpet was thicker.
-The fluorescent was warmer.
-He passed a receptionist who glanced up, saw him, saw the badge his phone was displaying as JULIAN_MERIDIAN — the badge system was federated, Aion had automatically pulled the visual representation from the identity server — and nodded politely as if he had walked past her a hundred times.
-He took the next elevator.
-He pushed the button for the fortieth floor.
+The executive-floor carpet absorbed his ruined shoes; the fluorescent ran warmer than the engineering floors, tuned a few hundred kelvin down toward candlelight.
+He passed a receptionist who glanced up, saw him, saw the badge his walnut phone — no, his company phone was in the car; the badge was rendering on the federated visitor display behind her — saw the badge that said JULIAN_MERIDIAN, and nodded the small polite nod of someone confirming an appointment she assumed she'd forgotten.
+He took the next elevator and pushed the button for the fortieth floor.
 Julian's private lab.

 "I know."